 Musicians Memorial and Fountain

-Near the northeast exit to Skinker Boulevard stands the limestone stela monument known as the Musicians Memorial.
+Near the northwest exit to Skinker Boulevard stands the limestone stela monument known as the Musicians Memorial.
 Dedicated in May 1925, it honors Owen Miller and Otto Ostendorf, who were members of the St. Louis Symphony Orchestra and served for many years as secretary and treasurer, respectively, of the American Federation of Musicians.
 The Federation donated the money for its construction.

 Victor Holm, a professor of sculpture at Washington University, designed the stela.
 A Danish-American artist, he was born in Copenhagen in 1876.
 (Holm’s modernistic limestone bear, which is on the west side of what is now the Peabody Opera House, is another well-known St. Louis work; the bear on the east side was sculpted by one of his students.)